aastudio/css117/README.md

 - create a npm package
 - create a CSS Grid version
 - ~~create a flexbox version for the Responsive Grid~~
-- made an online generator for non-SASS users
+- made an online generator for non-Sass users

 ## Contributing